 Conservation Efforts for Bees

 Conservationists and policymakers have recognized the importance of protecting bee populations from the negative effects of pesticides.
 One of the most effective strategies for reducing pesticide exposure is to promote integrated pest management (IPM) practices.
-IPM is an approach to pest control that emphasizes the use of non-chemical methods, such as crop rotation, natural predators, and resistant plant varieties.
-By using IPM practices, farmers can reduce their reliance on pesticides and create healthier environments for bees and other wildlife.
+IPM is an approach to pest control that emphasizes the use of non-chemical methods.
+Such as crop rotation, natural predators, and resistant plant varieties.
+By using IPM practices, farmers can reduce their reliance on pesticides and create healthier environments for all pollinators.

 Declining Bee Populations